 Make Space for a Hammertoe

 When you have a hammertoe deformity, your toe points down instead of forward.
-This foot pain can be explained by arthritis, ill-fitting shoes, or may be there at birth.
+This common foot problem can be explained by arthritis, ill-fitting shoes, or may be there at birth.
 Once you have a hammertoe, take care not to exacerbate it by wearing ill-fitting footwear.

 Like bunions, shoes that have a narrow toe box will put pressure on your hammertoe and make it worse.
 If your toe feels crunched, choose a different shoe.
 Boots like Crave with a removable footbed and a lace-up adjustable fit are the best for relieving foot symptoms that result from hammertoes.
 You can also use pads to maneuver your toe into a position where it is not feeling pressure.

-Wearing the wrong footwear over a long period of time can cause metatarsalgia.
+Wearing the wrong footwear over a long period can cause metatarsalgia.
 If you have high arches, you are also prone to this common foot problem.
 For this reason, we recommend wearing shoes with excellent arch support.
-Character has high arch support that will help cushion the foot.
+Twin Gore Lux has high arch support that will help cushion the foot.
 Applying ice and resting your foot until it has healed is the best treatment for ball of foot pain relief.